Aleksandar1932/Aleksandar1932/README.md

 #### 🧑‍💻 About me

-I am third year Computer Science student, passionate about exploring new concepts, technologies and improving my skillset.
-I want to further improve my competencies by learning from experienced engineers and researchers and participating in various activities.

-Currently, my main interests are data science, machine learning, web and mobile development.
+Final-year Computer Science Student, passionate about exploring new concepts, comfortable with working in a team, technologies and improving my existing skills through a continuous process of learning.
+Exploring new research areas and participation in various activities in order to improve competencies.
+Industry and Research interests spanning over data science, machine learning, web and mobile development.

 #### 📈 Stats